 Reducing the environmental impact of a company’s production and professional activities through the correct and responsible use of available resources is not an easy objective, but an extremely important one.

 It is necessary to plan a real strategy to rationalise production processes and reduce energy consumption to promote a framework of environmental sustainability.
-Strive can help your company to reduce your footprint with renewable energy solutions, such as Power Purchase Agreements (PPAs) or Energy Attribute Certificates (EACs).
+Strive can help your company to reduce your footprint with renewable energy solutions, such as Energy Attribute Certificates (EACs).

 Where do I start?